Kjsardari/kjs-portfolio/README.md

 # 🚀 3D Developer Portfolio

-A modern, animated 3D developer portfolio built with React, Three.js, TailwindCSS, and motion effects — designed to help you stand out and showcase your skills creatively.
+A modern, animated 3D developer portfolio built with React, Js, TailwindCSS, and motion effects

 ## 📚 Table of Contents